-These superfood pancakes are easy to whip up and they are much more nutritious than your regular old pancakes.
+These low calorie superfood pancakes are easy to whip up and they are much more nutritious than your regular old pancakes.
 They have more protein, omega 3, and fiber than your typical flapjack.
 Bonus: they all around more satiating.

 This blog post is sponsored by So Delicious ® dairy free.
 If you haven't tried their desserts, yogurt alternatives or milks you are missing out!